a view of the cathedral in Tepic, Nayarit

 By air – Tepic is serviced by the Amado Nervo International Airport (TPQ).
 To fly from the United States, you will likely need to fly through Mexico City, Guadalajara or Tijuana since there are no direct flights from the U.S at the time of writing.
 Within Mexico, Volaris, Viva Aerobus and Aeromar all fly into Tepic from those major cities and others.

-Tepic is a good base, or starting point at least, for exploring Nayarit or for visiting the popular beach town of San Blas.
+Tepic is a excellent home base, or starting point at least, for exploring Nayarit or for visiting the popular beach town of San Blas.
 You could also start in Tepic and visit Rivera Nayarit which includes the costal towns of San Pancho, Bucerias, Punta Mita and Sayulita.
 Additionally, a trip to Guadalajara, Jalisco and Puerto Vallarta could be combined with a trip to Tepic.

 Where to Stay in Tepic